icpc/ccs-specs/Contest_API.md

 | solved       | boolean | depends   | yes       | Required iff contest:scoreboard_type is `pass-fail`.
 | score        | number  | depends   | no        | Required iff contest:scoreboard_type is `score` and solved is missing.
 If missing or `null` defaults to `100` if solved is `true` and `0` if solved is `false`.
 | time         | integer | depends   | no        | Minutes into the contest when this problem was solved by the team.
 Required iff `solved=true`.

-#### Access restrictions at WF

-For clients with the `public` role, the scoreboard will not include information from judgements of submissions received after the scoreboard has been frozen until it has been thawed.

 #### Example